wizzdev-pl/iot-starter/README.md

 ## Prerequisites
 Before compiling there are some packages required to install on the PC.
-Run the following command to install them:
+Run the following command to install them (note that there is also a possibility to use [anaconda-python](https://www.anaconda.com/products/individual) virtual environment instead of python3-virtualenv.
+If one chooses so, then there is no need to install: “python3-virtualenv” and “python-setuptools”):

 * Ubuntu: